zivGl/Arkanoid/README.md

 # Arkanoid
-repository for the Arkanoid game assignment.\n
+repository for the Arkanoid game assignment.
 *ONLY THE LAST ASSIGNMENT IS THE COMPLETE GAME!*